sopra-fs24-group-18/server/contributions.md

 Improve the UI design of gameroom in both modes.

-Improve the profile editing mode.
+Modified the profile editing mode.

-Improve error message display.
+Modified error message display.

 **Plan for this week**